|

 The Qin Shi entry for Yongmen Zhou is as follows.

 Zhou (of Yongmen) became especially good at skills (of Han E).
 Using this method he first cried for Lord Mengchang, then continued this using the qin.
 Mengchang Jun said.
 Sir, you play the qin.
 Can you also cause people to be 悲 (emotionally moved, usually suggesting sadness)?
 (From here on the passage is paraphrased rather than translated: Zhou replied that he could only affect those who were now rich and mighty but would later be poor and lowly, and not effect the ordinary person or the gifted person who never attained anything.
 He then went on to say that since Lord Mengchang was so wealthy and successful, how could even a great qin player make him sad.
 However, Zhou then proceeded to tell him that in the future Mengchang would die and eventually even his grave markers would disappear and his descendants forget him.
-At this Zhou took out his qin, first playing slow tunes in 宮 gong and 徵 zhi modes, then continuing with 羽 yu and 角 jiao, at which point Mengchang began crying.
+At this Zhou took out his qin, first playing slow tunes in 宮 gong and 徵 zhi modes, then continuing with 羽 yu and 角 jue, at which point Mengchang began crying.
 He then approached Zhou and said, "You have shown me that I am one of those who will lose all his wealth and position."
 The writer, presumably Zhu Changwen, adds his opinion that Zhou must have been an advisor to Mengchang who used qin playing to admonish his lord's failure to listen to advice.)

 1.